Osipo/CompilerCourse/README.md

  1. "keywords" : list of strings which represent keywords of language.
  Each ***keyword*** is treated as a terminal with same pattern as its name.
  2. "meta" : JsonObject  which contains additional data for semantic analysis:
-    2.1 "id" : The name of terminal, which represent an id - entry of symbol table.
+    2.1 **"id"** : The name of terminal, which represent an id - entry of symbol table.
-    2.2 "commentLine" : The name of terminal, which represents the begining
+    2.2 **"commentLine"** : The name of terminal, which represents the begining
     of the single line comment.
 Comments are ignored by parser.
-    2.3 "mlCommentStart" : The name of terminal which represents the begining
+    2.3 **"mlCommentStart"** : The name of terminal which represents the begining
     of the multiline comment.
-    2.4 "mlCommentEnd" : The string which marks the end of the
+    2.4 **"mlCommentEnd"** : The string which marks the end of the
     multiline comment.
-    2.5 "operands" : The list of strings.
+    2.5 **"operands"** : The list of strings.
 Each element is a terminalName
+    (property name of "terms" object).
+This property is used for semantic Analysis.
+    2.6 **"operators"** : The list of strings.
+Each element is a terminalName
-    (property name of "terms" object.)
+    (property name of "terms" object).
+This property is used for semantic Analysis.
-    2.6 "operators"

 ### Regex syntax
 The ***regular expressions*** syntax is described as follows: